gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | AvailablePageSchema | yes | Request body |

-Generate and add a new page to the platform.
+Use this API to create a page for a theme by its ID.

 *Returned Response:*